If you’re divorcing in the U.S. and have a child under 18, you are more than likely going to pay or receive child support going forward.

 Our imaginary father is responsible for 45 percent, or $748.80.

-Now that you have a rough idea of how much your state expects you to spend on your children, you need to take parenting time into account.
+Now that you have a rough idea of how much your state expects you to spend on your children, you need to consider parenting time.
 Each state handles this differently, so look at your local child support laws for specifics.

 If one parent has sole physical custody, often the other parent pays the full amount calculated in Step 3 to the custodial parent.
 So if we imagine that our father has sole physical custody, the mother would pay $915.20 a month.